Machairodontinae: Evolutionary history and origin of phenotype

+Fossil remains

 Skull

 The most studied section of the machairodont group is the skull, and specifically the teeth.
 With a large range of genera, good fossil representation, comparable modern relatives, diversity within the group, and a good understanding of the ecosystems inhabited, the machairodont subfamily provides one of the best means of research for the analysis of hypercarnivores, specialization, and the relationships between predator and prey.

 Machairodonts are divided into two types: dirk-toothed and scimitar-toothed.
 Dirk-toothed cats had elongated, narrow upper canines and generally had stocky bodies.
 Scimitar-toothed cats had broader and shorter upper canines and a typically lithe body form with longer legs.
 The longer-toothed cats often had a bony flange that extended from their lower mandible.
 However, one genus, Xenosmilus, known only from two fairly complete fossils, broke this mould; possessing both the stout, heavy limbs associated with dirk-toothed cats, and the stout canines of a scimitar-toothed cat.

 Carnivores reduced the number of their teeth as they specialized in eating meat instead of grinding plant or insect matter.
 Cats have the fewest teeth of any carnivore group, and machairodonts reduce the number even further.
 Most machairodonts retain six incisors, two canines, and six premolars in each jaw, with two molars in the upper jaw only.
 Some genera, such as Smilodon, bear only eight premolars with one fewer on the mandible, leaving only four large premolars on the mandible along with two stunted canines and six stout incisors.
 The canines are curved back smoothly, and serrations are present, but are minor and wear away with age, leaving most middle-aged machairodonts (at about four or five) with no serrations.
 Hints in the bones such as these help paleontologists to estimate the age of an individual for population studies of an animal long extinct.

 Longer canines necessitate a larger gape.
 A lion with a gape of 95° could not bear canines that are nine inches long because they would not be able to have a gap between the lower and upper canines larger than an inch or so, not enough to use for killing.
 Machairodonts, along with the other groups of animals that acquired similar teeth by convergent evolution, needed a way to change their skulls to accommodate the canines in several ways.